Backstory of The Other Dickinson

 The Other Dickinson is a novel-in-progress (left) borne from a graduate thesis (right).

 Spinster.
 Recluse.
 Afraid of humanity, general conversations, and you know, air?
-Altogether, just a shadowy wisp of a crazy woman.
+Altogether, just a shadowy wisp of a lunatic, but gosh—positively brilliant for a woman, er, “poetess.”

-But I believe the person who wrote the poetry I read and love and cherish—say My Triumph lasted till the Drums, say I’ll clutch, and I’ll clutch, and so many others—was absolutely nothing like the depictions that have hurricaned into existence since, eh, 1886ish (actually before her death, but hey, let’s be kind).
+But the person who wrote the poetry I read, love, and cherish (say My Triumph lasted till the Drums, say I’ll clutch— and clutch—, and so many others) was nothing like the depictions that hurricaned their way into existence after 1886 (actually before her death, but hey, let’s be kind).